-AWARNING High gas supply pressure can cause gas leaks which can lead to fire and severe personal injury or death.
+WARNING High gas supply pressure can cause gas leaks which can lead to fire and severe personal injury or death.
 Gas supply pressure must be adjusted to Specifications by qualified personnel.

 The gas pressure regulators in each line provide constant gas pressure at the gas mixer under varying load conditions.
 There are pressure test ports on both sides of the regulator for measuring supply and regulated fuel pressures (natural gas or LP Vapor systems).
 When measuring supply pressure, the most accurate reading would be on the input side of the solenoid valve.
+The stated required inlet pressure is measured at the inlet of the genset.

 See the Specifications section for fuel pressure limits and fuel consumption.
-Size the fuel line so that LP Vapor and natural gas systems have no more than 2" WC of drop from no load to full load.
+Size the fuel line so that LP Vapor and natural gas systems have no more than 2" WC of drop from no load to full load with all other gas appliances running.